-Building VR browser games is not hard, but very rewarding.
+Building WebXR applications is not hard, but very rewarding.
 Especially (but not only) if you already know a programming language.
-Follow this guide to get an idea of where to find resources and avoid the most common pitfalls.
+This guide will help you find resources and avoid the most common pitfalls.

-Building a VR game for the browser is very similar to building any 3D game for the browser.
+Building a VR or AR application or game for the browser is very similar to building any 3D application for the browser.
 With the right tools, it can be like building a website, though!

-Efficiently displaying 3D graphics in a browser is done via WebGL (“Web Graphics Library”).
-It does that by allowing the use of the GPU from within the browser.
-You probably do not have to worry about it or how to use it, though.
-Instead you will likely use a framework which will use WebGL without you having to.
+Displaying 3D graphics in a browser is possible with WebGL (“Web Graphics Library”).
+It allows the use of the GPU from within the browser.
+You do not have to become a WebGL expert.
+Instead you will likely use a framework which uses WebGL without you having to use it directly.

-When chosing how to make your VR browser game, look out for WebXR support rather than WebVR support, as your game may not be playable in the near future, if it only supports WebVR!
+When chosing how to make your VR browser game, look out for WebXR support rather than WebVR support, as your app may stop working eventually, if it only supports WebVR!

-Engines on top of that offer toolsets that may not even require you to write a single line of code, but are a little less flexible and less tailored to your specific game.
-That can make the resulting game bigger (because it contains unnecessary stuff), which means your game will take longer to load.
+Engines on top of that offer toolsets that may not even require you to write a single line of code, but may be less flexible and less tailored to your specific WebXR app.
+They _can_ make the resulting app bigger (because it contains stuff you are not using), which means your game will take longer to load.

-It is possible to build your game in an engine without using web technologies and finally export them to the web.
-Underneath, these engines often utilize compilation to WebAssembly via Emscripten for example, which—if you’re super hard-core and know C or C++—can also use directly to build your VR browser game.
+It is possible to build your game in an engine without using web technologies to finally export them to the web.
+Underneath, these engines often utilize compilation to WebAssembly (e.g. via Emscripten), which you can also use directly to build your VR browser game.

 The following table shows a list of frameworks and engines: